-Isis mobile payment service slated to launch nationwide in the coming weeksAlex Wagner - Deputy Managing Editor, News Desk
+Isis mobile payment service slated to launch nationwide in the coming weeksAlex Wagner - Editorial Director of News and Content

 After promising back in July that it would launch nationwide before the end of 2013, it appears that the Isis mobile payment service is finally about to go live.